-- 1. Recommendation 16 was developed with the objective of preventing terrorists and other criminals from having unfettered access to wire transfers for moving their funds, and for detecting such misuse when it occurs.
-Specifically, it aims to ensure that basic information on the originator and beneficiary of wire transfers is immediately available: - (a) to appropriate law enforcement and/or prosecutorial authorities to assist them in detecting, investigating, and prosecuting terrorists or other criminals, and tracing their assets; - (b) to financial intelligence units for analysing suspicious or unusual activity, and disseminating it as necessary, and - (c) to ordering, intermediary and beneficiary financial institutions to facilitate the identification and reporting of suspicious transactions, and to implement the requirements to take freezing action and comply with prohibitions from conducting transactions with designated persons and entities, as per the obligations set out in the relevant United Nations Security Council resolutions, such as resolution 1267 (1999) and its successor resolutions, and resolution 1373 (2001) relating to the prevention and suppression of terrorism and terrorist financing. - 2.
-To accomplish these objectives, countries should have the ability to trace all wire transfers.
-Due to the potential terrorist financing threat posed by small wire transfers, countries should minimise thresholds taking into account the risk of driving transactions underground and the importance of financial inclusion.
-It is not the intention of the FATF to impose rigid standards or to mandate a single operating process that would negatively affect the payment system.
+- 1. Recommendation 16 has the objective of preventing terrorists, perpetrators of money laundering and associated predicate offences (e.g., fraud), and other criminals from having unfettered access to payments or value transfers for moving their funds, and for detecting such misuse when it occurs.
+Specifically, it aims to ensure that basic information on the originator and beneficiary of payments or value transfers is immediately available: - (a) to appropriate law enforcement and/or prosecutorial authorities to assist them in detecting, investigating, and prosecuting terrorists or other criminals, and tracing their assets; - (b) to financial intelligence units for analysing suspicious or unusual activity, and disseminating it as necessary, and - (c) to ordering, intermediary and beneficiary financial institutions to facilitate the identification and reporting of suspicious transactions, and to implement the requirements to take freezing action and comply with prohibitions from conducting transactions with designated persons and entities, as per the obligations set out in the relevant United Nations Security Council resolutions, such as resolution 1267 (1999) and its successor resolutions, and resolution 1373 (2001) relating to the prevention and suppression of terrorism and terrorist financing, and resolutions relating to the prevention, suppression and disruption of proliferation of weapons of mass destruction and its financing. - 2.
+To accomplish these objectives, countries should have the ability to trace all payments or value transfers.
+Due to the potential terrorist financing threat posed by small payments or value transfers, countries should minimise thresholds, while taking into account the risk of driving transactions underground and the importance of financial inclusion.
+It is not the intention of the FATF to impose rigid standards or to mandate a single operating process that would negatively affect the payment system or financial inclusion.